modernweb-dev/web/docs/learn/standards-based/servers-and-clients.md

 There are many different kinds of web servers and many different kinds of web browsers.
 The client doesn't know everything about the server, and the server cannot control everything about the browser;
-but the thing they both agree on is to communicate (at least initially) using
+but the thing they both agree on is to communicate (at least initially) using the [HyperText Transfer Protocol](https://developer.mozilla.org/en-US/docs/Web/HTTP), <dfn><abbr>HTTP</abbr></dfn>.
-<a href="https://developer.mozilla.org/en-US/docs/Web/HTTP" target="_blank" rel="noopener noreferrer"><abbr title="HyperText Transfer Protocol">HTTP</abbr></a>.

 ## URLs

-Every resource on the web, whether it's a web page, an image, a video, a CSS stylesheet, some JavaScript code, or anything else, is accesible via a <abbr>URL</abbr> or Uniform Resource Locator.
+Every resource on the web, whether it's a web page, an image, a video, a [CSS stylesheet](./css.md), some [JavaScript](./javascript.md), or anything else, is accesible via a Uniform Resource Locator, or <dfn><abbr>URL</abbr></dfn>.

-When your browser visits a web page, it is essentially asking the server responsible for that page for an HTML document, which may or may not link to other resources like images, [CSS stylesheets](./css.md) or [JavaScript](./javascript.md).
+When your browser visits a web page, it is essentially asking the server responsible for that page for an HTML document, which may or may not link to other resources like images, CSS stylesheets or JavaScript.
 Each of those resources is accessed using an HTTP "`GET`" request.
 The web server's primary job is to provide that HTML document and its sub-resources to the browser.

 For example, when you visit this web page, your browser sent a `GET https://modern-web.dev/docs/learn/standards-based/servers-and-clients/` request